 What is a brand?

-Let’s start with making it totally clear what we are talking about when we speak of a “brand.”
+Let’s start by making it totally clear what we are talking about when we speak of a “brand.”

 Jeff Bezos put it in simple words that get it quite well: “Your brand is what other people say about you when you’re not in the room.”